cs3org/OCM-API/IETF-RFC.md

   Share Creation Notification.
   As all Receiving Servers SHOULD require the use of TLS in API calls, it is not necessary to expose that as a criterium.
-  Example: `["http-request-signatures"]`.
+  Example: `["must-use-http-sig"]`.
 The array MAY include for instance:
-  - `"http-request-signatures"` - to indicate that API requests without http signatures will be rejected.
+  - `"must-use-http-sig"` - to indicate that API requests without http signatures will be rejected.
-  - `"token-exchange"` - to indicate that when this OCM Server acts as Receiving Server, it requires the code flow for all inbound shares.
+  - `"must-exchange-token"` - to indicate that when this OCM Server acts as Receiving Server, it requires the code flow for all inbound shares.
 Shares that do not include `must-exchange-token` in their `protocol.webdav.requirements` will be rejected.
 An OCM Server advertising this criterium MUST also expose the